mscafeologista/mscafeologista.github.io/README.md

 ## Education
 **University of California Berkeley**
-- Bachelor of Arts in Linguistics; Minor in French Language Studies
+<br>Bachelor of Arts in Linguistics; Minor in French Language Studies</br>
-- Cal Scholarship and Wheeler Scholarship Recipient
+Cal Scholarship and Wheeler Scholarship Recipient</p>

 _____